Category

 Frequently Asked Questions

-Redmond Rotary depends on many volunteers on the day of the event to make it a success You can sign up to help either before or after the ride.
-To register for this great volunteer event, go to: https://www.volunteermatch.org/search/opp3634670.jsp
+Stinky Spoke depends on many volunteers on the day of the event to make it a success.
+Sign up to help before, during and/or after the ride.
+Contact us any time about volunteering.

 Where do I park?

-Parking is available at the Redmond City Hall parking garage, 8711 160th Ave NE, Redmond, WA 98052 on the second through fourth floors.
-Overflow parking may be available at the King County District Courthouse, 8601 160th Ave NE, Redmond, WA 98052.
+Parking is available at the Redmond City Hall parking garage, 8711 160th Avenue NE, Redmond, WA 98052, on the second through fourth floors.
+Overflow parking may be available at the King County District Courthouse, 8601 160th Avenue NE, Redmond, WA 98052.
 Please DO NOT park in the Redmond Public Library parking area.
-There is bike parking near the big tent at Redmond City Hall.

-Can I register after online registration ends at midnight on Wednesday, January 24?
+Can I register after online registration ends?

-Yes, you can register at packet pickup on Friday, January 26 at Postdoc Brewing from 3 to 6 p.m.
+Yes, you can register at packet pickup on Friday, January 30 at Postdoc Brewing, 17625 NE 65th Street #100, Redmond, WA 98052, from 3:00 to 6:00 p.m.
 You can also register the morning of the ride.
 HOWEVER, if you choose one of these options, the base cost of $70 will increase to $85.

 Are packets available before the ride?

 Rider packets will be available starting at 7:30 a.m. on the day of the ride.
-Rider packets will also be available the evening before, Friday, January 26, from 3 p.m. to 6 p.m. at Postdoc Brewing Company, 17625 NE 65th St #100, Redmond, WA 98052.
+Rider packets will also be available the evening before, Friday, January 30, from 3:00 p.m. to 6:00 p.m. at Postdoc Brewing Company, 17625 NE 65th Street #100, Redmond, WA 98052.
 We encourage all riders to save time and pick up their packets the evening before the ride.

 Are there any single tracks on the course?

 The part of the course that runs through the watershed is a single track.
-There are places you can ride side by side, but there might be other people on the trail.
-We’d say that more than 70 percent is not a single track.
+There are places where you can ride side by side, but there might be other people on the trail.
+About 70 percent is not a single track.
 The ride through the watershed has many curves and only a few steep ups and downs.
-Most of the pipeline trail is wide.
+Most of the Pipeline Trail is wide.
 Heart Attack Hill is a challenge, with two steep downhill runs on the course.

 What if it's raining?